Desmond Doyle: Background

-On 26 December 1953, Saint Stephen's Day, Charlotte Doyle ran off with Desmond's cousin, leaving the six children with neighbors in Fatima Mansions, a public housing complex.
+On Boxing Day one year, Charlotte Doyle got on a bus with a cousin and left her six children behind.

-The maternal grandmother offered to care for the children, but Desmond was angry and refused to let his children have anything to do with her.
-Unemployed and looking for work, he was unable to pay someone to care for his children and turned to ISPCC, who placed the kids in industrial schools.
-Doyle had been advised the children could stay until he could care for them himself.
+The children were placed in an industrial school, where their father found them upon returning from job seeking in London.
 Evelyn was sent to High Park Convent.
 Her five brothers were sent to the Boys Industrial School.

 Doyle left to find work in England to earn enough money to set up a home for his children.
 While there, he met Jessie Powers (née Cunningham), who was his landlady and who later accompanied him back to Ireland.

 Upon returning in 1955, the State refused to give his children back without written permission from both the father and mother.
 Since the mother could not be located, the wishes of one parent acting alone did not count and the law stated they would not be released until they reached the age of 16.